Substance Use Disorder Outpatient Services

 For family members and concerned others who want to understand the disease of addiction and the recovery process.
 Participants learn how best to assist their loved ones in achieving success in recovery.

 Separate groups for men and women who are letting go of criminal or addictive behavior to create a life of happiness, freedom, and peace.

-How to Request Substance Abuse Services
+How to Request Substance Use Disorder Services

-Our services are available in a number of foreign languages for persons who do not speak English or who would feel more comfortable receiving services in their native language.
+Our services are available in a number of languages for persons who do not speak English or who would feel more comfortable receiving services in their native language.